 Degree Programs, Education and Training

 The University of Illinois at Chicago offers four degree programs and 53 residency programs.
 Our Continuing Medical Education Program (CME) is committed to continuous professional development through lifelong learning.
 Additionally, we offer a special curriculum that prepares physicians for practice in urban communities.
-Learn more about our programs and departments.

 The distinguished faculty of the Chicago campus includes editors of peer-reviewed journals, the president of the Illinois College of Emergency Physicians, recipients of Best Doctor in America awards, and many other accomplished instructors and researchers.
-Among them: professor of psychiatry, Dr. Ovidio De Leon a recent recipient of the Irma Bland Award for Excellence in Teaching Residents.

 The University of Illinois College of Medicine Office of Student Financial Aid provides a range of financial services designed to help students and their families meet the cost of financing a medical school education.
 Financial aid awarded consists primarily of loans, but many also include partial tuition waivers, scholarships, fellowships and grants.
 The COM OSFA requires students to complete the Free Application for Federal Student Aid (FAFSA) to be considered for all types of student aid.
 Lean more about financial aid.